 Picture yourself near the end of a project lifecycle.
 Over the last several weeks you attended weekly meetings, had coffee with subject matter experts, adjusted timelines, submitted several drafts, made revisions based on feedback, and finally, your project is ready for an audience.
-You are done with the hard work and ready to mark the project as complete.
-Not so fast!
+Are you done or did you forget pilot testing!

 Once everyone who is close to the content has finished their review and submitted comments, it is time to get fresh eyes on the training before it goes live.
 Piloting a training is a great way to get that perspective.
 If you really want a training to be great, you should get it in front of a pilot group.

 Earlier this week we ran a few pilot tests in California.
 As I nervously walked the floor the night before, my husband asked me why I was pacing a hole in the carpet over a simple pilot.
 Witness accounts differ in what happened next, by I insist that I took a deep breath calmly attempted to explain the value of pilot testing.
 While I was definitely not yelling in his direction about how critical yet vulnerable a pilot is, I realized that many people may not understand why piloting a training is so important.
 As the designer who will not be facilitating this course, this may be my only opportunity to see training in action.
 Pilot testing training is a scary, wonderful, and in my opinion, necessary portion of the development of a training.
 Let’s take a closer look at why I believe training pilots should be included in all training development lifecycles.